kendacki/Rentyvest/README.md

 </ol>

 <p>
-In plain words: <strong>you pay tUSDC for slots, the ledger records the deal, and you walk away with NFT proof of your share.</strong>
+you pay tUSDC for slots, the ledger records the deal, and you walk away with NFT proof of your share and earn yields on the property in the future.</strong>
 </p>

 <hr style="border: none; border-top: 2px solid #E85D04; margin: 28px 0;" />